Minami189/LawBot/README.md

 # Starting Up

+on xampp start both apache and MySQL

+create a database named lawbotdb in the php myadmin

+inside the backend folder you will find a file named lawbotdb(1), import that inside the lawbotdb

-go open the lawbot folder that you pulled
+go open the lawbot folder that you pulled in vscode

 create a command prompt terminal

 type in cd lawbot in your created terminal

 type npm install and hit enter wait for it to finish

-on xampp start both apache and MySQL

-create a database named lawbotdb in the php myadmin

-inside the backend folder you will find a file named lawbotdb(1), import that inside the lawbotdb

 type npm run dev and hit enter